Dev910/rock-paper-scissor-aptos/README.md

       (You Have To Write Your File Path And Then Add Help At The End)

-After Installing Aptos Cli, Check If It Has Been Correctly Installed By Using The Command "aptos info"
+After Installing Aptos CLI, Check If It Has Been Correctly Installed By Using The Command "aptos info"

 Then Refer To The Attached Video To Play The Game.

+P.S. :-

 If You Are Using Google Cloud Shell Then :-